Google Page Experience & Search Console Data

-What is this update?
 The update focuses on good Page Experience which Google measures with Core Web Vitals.
 Core Web Vitals are the speed metrics that are part of Google’s Page Experience signals used to measure user experience.

-What are Core Web Vitals?
 The metrics measure visual load with Largest Contentful Paint, visual stability with Cumulative Layout Shift (CLS) and interactivity with First Input Delay (FID).
 These factors, combined, determine page load speed.

-When does this affect me?
-Beginning in mid-June 2021, Page Experience and the included Core Web Vital metrics will officially be used for ranking pages.
+Gradual roll-outs will begin starting mid-June 2021 while page experience won’t play its full role as part of those systems until the end of August.
+Page Experience and the included Core Web Vital metrics will officially be used for ranking web pages.
 Sites should not expect drastic changes when this update rolls out, as page experience will be one of many factors taken into consideration by Google when ranking pages.

 LeadsNearby has been paying attention to this update since it was first introduced and it’s at the forefront of our monthly activities that we look at for your website.